Boise Birth Services

 Mercy in Action

 Fiona has lived in the Treasure Valley for her whole life, and for the last nine years has lived on a small hobby farm with her parents caring for chickens, cows, and horses.
 Her passion for midwifery stems from the logic that pregnancy and birth is a natural event, and facilitating physiologic birth is in harmony with nature.
 Her passion has since grown to include autonomy and accessibility in maternity care.
-Fiona is trained as a doula and is currently enrolled in her second year at Mercy in Action College of Midwifery.
-Treasure Valley Midwives was her first choice for her clinical training, and she is so excited to be on the team.
+Fiona is trained as a doula and is currently enrolled in her third year at Mercy in Action College of Midwifery.
+She has been with Treasure Valley Midwives since 2024, and she loves participating in the care of our clients.
 Fiona loves to travel, go on walks or hikes with her Australian Shepherds, sing, and read.
 Her dream is to have a homestead in the mountains with lots of happy animals.

 Mercy in Action

-Jessa was born and raised in Long Beach, California before moving to Boise to begin her clinical training at TVM.
+Jessa was born and raised in Long Beach, California before moving to Boise to begin her clinical training at TVM in 2024.
 Before enrolling in midwifery school, she studied political science for two years and worked at a law firm.
 A strong passion for advocacy and human rights sparked an interest in maternity care and led her to pursue birth work.
-She is excited for the opportunity to bring together her background in social sciences with her passion for holistic, client-centered care.
-Jessa is currently a second-year student at Mercy in Action and looks forward to providing compassionate care to the families she encounters.
+She is excited for the opportunity to bring together her background in social sciences with her passion for holistic, client-centered care to the families she encounters.
+Jessa is currently a third-year student at Mercy in Action, with plans to graduate at the end of 2025.